-IN 2021 WE WILL EXPAND OUR OFFERING TO INCLUDE BATTERY ELECTRIC HEAVY DUTY TRUCKS
+IN 2021 WE WILL EXPAND OUR OFFERING TO INCLUDE BATTERY ELECTRIC HEAVY DUTY TRUCKS efficient than today 's.

 Electric propulsion will become a cornerstone for commercial vehicles, with green energy supplied by batteries or hydrogen fuel cells depending on application.